Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection: Method

 The final loss function is the weighted sum of both components: $\mathcal{L} = \mathcal{L}_{\mathit{rec}} + \lambda_{\mathit{reg}} \cdot \mathcal{L}_{\mathit{reg}}$, where $\lambda_{\mathit{reg}}$ is the weight of the regularization term.
 For our experiments, we set $\lambda_{\mathit{reg}} = 0.01$.

 We use the CelebV-HQ dataset~\cite{Zhu22} to train the network, where we extract landmark annotations with the SPIGA detector~\cite{Prados-Torreblanca22}, for a total of $34,060$ landmark sequences.
 Once trained, we can generate a wide variety of temporal artifacts by introducing subtle noise to the weights predicted by the encoder for a particular deformation basis.
 For this, we randomly choose one column in $W$ following a uniform distribution $U\left\{1, \dots, k\right\}$, and add Gaussian noise $\mathcal{N}(0, \sigma^2)$, sampled independently for each time step, to the values of the chosen column.
-This procedure introduces slight variations to a particular deformation basis, which modifies one aspect of the reconstructed face in the temporal direction (see Fig.~\ref{fig:examples}).
+This procedure introduces slight variations to a particular deformation basis, which modifies one aspect of the reconstructed face in the temporal direction (see Fig.~\ref{fig:deformation-bases}).
 It is possible to generate more subtle or prominent artifacts by adjusting the noise variance $\sigma^2$.
+Formally, the manipulation process of a pristine landmark sequence $L_s$ can be defined as:

 Furthermore, as shown in Fig.~\ref{fig:method}, we also perform a random sampling of face components to generate manipulated sequences.
 First, we sample a random number of face regions from the inner part of the face (i.e., eyebrows, eyes, nose, mouth), and only modify the landmarks from the selected regions, keeping the rest the same as the original sequence.
 This procedure is independent of the perturbations generated by the network and further improves the variety of samples generated by our method.